-Section 37 provides an exemption from the application of the Instrument for a person or company that does engage in the activities described in section 37 and not have the status described in section 36.
+Section 37 provides an exemption from the provisions of the Instrument for a person or company that does engage in the activities described in section 37 and not have the status described in section 36.

-For example, a person or company that frequently and regularly transacts in derivatives to hedge business risk but that does not undertake any of the activities in paragraphs (a) to (e) of subsection (1) may qualify for this exemption.
+For example, a person or company that frequently and regularly transacts in derivatives to hedge business risk but that does not undertake any of the activities referred to in paragraphs 37(1)(a) to (e) may qualify for this exemption.
 Typically, such a person or company would transact with a derivatives dealer who itself may be subject to some or all of the requirements of the Instrument.